watson-developer-cloud/speech-javascript-sdk/README.md

 ## `WatsonSpeech.SpeechToText` Basic API

+Complete API docs should be published at http://watson-developer-cloud.github.io/speech-javascript-sdk/

 All API methods require an auth token that must be [generated server-side](https://github.com/watson-developer-cloud/node-sdk#authorization).
 (Snp teee examples/token-server.js for a basic example.)